Just for You (1952 film)

-Just for You is a 1952 American musical film starring Bing Crosby and Jane Wyman and the final motion picture to be directed by Elliott Nugent.
-It was nominated for Best Song at the 1953 Academy Awards.
-The film was based on the book Famous by Stephen Vincent Benét.
-Filming took place between October 22 and December 20, 1951.
-It is said that Judy Garland had originally been sent a script as she was being considered for the female lead, but she apparently decided not to proceed with the project.
-Location scenes were filmed at Lake Arrowhead, near San Bernardino, California and at Big Bear Lake in the San Bernardino National Forest.
+Just for You is a 1952 American musical film directed by Elliott Nugent and starring Bing Crosby and Jane Wyman.

 Plot

-Widower Jordan Blake (Bing Crosby) is a successful Broadway producer and songwriter, but he has been neglecting his teenaged children, Jerry (Robert Arthur) and Barbara (Natalie Wood).

-In rehearsal with star and girlfriend Carolina Hill (Jane Wyman), he keeps Jerry waiting, then dismisses a song his son has written as trite.
-Jordan is also unaware that Jerry is hopelessly in love with Carolina, who has wedding plans of her own...but to Jordan.

-Then when daughter Barbara ends up in night court with her governess, who has been arrested for a drunken disagreement with a police officer, Jordan realizes he needs to spend more time with his kids.
+Widower Jordan Blake is a successful Broadway producer and songwriter, but he has been neglecting his teenaged children Jerry and Barbara.
+In rehearsal with star and girlfriend Carolina Hill, Jordan keeps Jerry waiting and then dismisses a song that Jerry has written as trite.
+Jordan is also unaware that Jerry is infatuated with Carolina.
+When Barbara's governess is arrested for a drunken disagreement with a police officer, Jordan realizes that he must spend more time with his children.

-At the urging of Carolina, he takes both to a resort, not far from a finishing school that Barbara would love to attend.
-Without realizing that Alida De Bronkhart (Ethel Barrymore) is the headmistress there, Jordan tries to learn from Alida the best way to get a girl accepted at the exclusive school.
-He also performs an old vaudeville song for the trustees, causing his daughter great embarrassment.
+Jordan takes Jerry and Barbara to a resort near an exclusive finishing school that Barbara wants to attend.
+Jordan meets Alida De Bronkhart, unaware that she is the school's headmistress, and asks Alida how a girl can be accepted there.
+He also performs an old vaudeville song for the trustees, causing Barbara great embarrassment.

-Carolina has a heart-to-heart talk with young Jerry about being in love.
-He mistakenly believes Carolina means him when she mentions her intention to marry.
-Jerry is crushed when he learns on the radio that Carolina is engaged to his father.
-Heartbroken, he enlists in the Air Force and leaves home.
+After Carolina engages Jerry in a personal conversation about love and her intention to marry, he mistakenly believes that he is the object of her affections.
+Heartbroken when he learns that Carolina is engaged to his father, Jerry enlists in the Air Force and leaves home.

-Time goes by.
-In wartime, Jordan does his part by performing on a USO tour of Alaska.
-He speaks from the heart about the highs and lows of raising children, unaware that his son is in the audience.
-They, along with Carolina, are eventually reunited.
+In wartime, Jordan performs during a USO tour of Alaska.
+He speaks to the crowd about his perspective on raising children, unaware that his son is in the audience, but they eventually reunite.